Entendore/AIResumeCoverLetter/README.md

 # AICoverLetterResume - Resume & Cover Letter Generator

-AICoverLetterResume is a powerful, locally-hosted application that leverages advanced AI models to help you create professional, ATS-optimized resumes and cover letters.
+AICoverLetterResume is a good, locally-hosted application that leverages AI models to help you create professional, ATS-optimized resumes and cover letters.
 With support for uploading existing documents, multiple templates, and comprehensive analytics, AICoverLetterResume streamlines your job application process.

 ## Features